News

 The researchers concluded that a diet characterized by a greater quantity of vegetables and a greater variety of both fruit and vegetable intake seems to be associated with a reduced risk for developing Type 2 diabetes.
 According to the World Health Organization (WHO), diabetes affects over 220 million people globally, and the consequences of high blood sugar kill 3.4 million every year.
 The WHO expects deaths to double between 2005 and 2030.

-A new study from China reports that lower blood vitamin D concentrations seem to be linked to greater age-related muscle mass loss independent of other risk factors.
+A new study from Greece reports that high blood vitamin D concentrations seem to increase the exercise performance of professional soccer players.